neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 ```

 ### DeepSparse Server
-As an alternative to Python API, the DeepSparse inference server allows you to serve ONNX models and pipelines in HTTP.
+As an alternative to Python API, the DeepSparse Server allows you to serve ONNX models and pipelines in HTTP.
 Configs for the server support the same arguments as the above pipelines and setting the task and models to any of the
 above transformers tasks and models will enable easy deployment.

-For a full example of deploying sparse transformer models with the DeepSparse server, see the
+For a full example of deploying sparse transformer models with the DeepSparse Server, see the
 [documentation](https://github.com/neuralmagic/deepsparse/tree/main/src/deepsparse/server).

 ### Benchmarking